-Bladder cancer in adolescents may develop as a consequence of alkylating-agent chemotherapy given for other childhood tumors or leukemia.[1,2,3] The association between cyclophosphamide and bladder cancer is the only established relationship between a specific anticancer drug and a solid tumor.
+Bladder cancer in adolescents may develop as a result of exposure to alkylating-agent chemotherapy that was given to treat other childhood tumors or leukemia.[1,2,3,4] The association between cyclophosphamide exposure and bladder cancer is the only established relationship between a specific anticancer drug and a solid tumor.

 An alternative designation is transitional cell carcinoma of the bladder.
 The most common histology is papillary urothelial neoplasm of low malignant potential, while high-grade, invasive urothelial carcinomas are extremely rare in young patients.[1,2,3,4,5]